 “We never liked the idea that galleries always showed the same work.
 We promise to continually create, innovate, and display new work all the time,” said Gillie.

 Being in an industrial zone devoid of much green space, the artists also want The Factory to become a sanctuary for wildlife.

 “We’re really excited about the rooftop.
 We’ve transformed it into a garden where we are already growing loads of plants.
 The dream is to have the entire building completely covered with trees and vines to make it into a green oasis amongst all the industry,” shared Marc.

-It is now open, so please come and visit!
+It is now open by appointment only, so please come and visit!